-- COVID-19: as soon as a person is eligible (please see CDC's Interim Clinical Considerations for details) and prior to the start of the winter respiratory virus season (usually starting in November, sometimes earlier). - Influenza: prior to the start of the winter respiratory virus season, but even after October, individuals especially residing in or working in nursing homes should receive the influenza vaccine anytime during the season through April.
-See the CDC's recommendations for Seasonal Influenza Vaccines. - RSV: adults 60 and older may receive the RSV vaccine prior to the start of the winter respiratory virus season, which usually starts in October.
+- COVID-19: as soon as a person is eligible (please see CDC's Stay Up-to-Date Recommendations for details) and prior to the start of the winter respiratory virus season (usually starting in November, sometimes earlier). - Influenza: September and October of every year prior to the start of the winter respiratory virus season (now), but even after October, individuals especially residing in or working in nursing homes should receive the influenza vaccine anytime during the season through April. - RSV: adults 60 and older may receive the RSV vaccine prior to the start of the winter respiratory virus season, which usually starts in October.
 Eligible individuals could continue to get the vaccine throughout the RSV season, which usually ends in April.
-See the CDC's recommendations for RSV Vaccination in Adults over 60.